Veyniac/DIY-STM32-LFO/README.md

 - ramp
 - sawtooth
 - triangle
-- random quantized ramp
+- random ramp
-- random quantized step
+- random step

 	The waveform is selected via the "Wave" knob on the front, and the current waveform is indicated by an LED.
-You can control the frequency of each waveform via the "Frequency" knob or by syncing it to an external 5V digital signal.
-The phase offset of the wave relative to the sync signal can be controlled by the  "Phase" knob, and the amplitude of the wave is controlled by the "Amplitude" knob.
-The quantized outputs conform to a V/oct standard, with increments of 1 semitone.
+You can control the frequency of each waveform via the "Period" knob or by syncing it to an external 5V digital signal through the "Sync" input.
+The phase offset of the wave relative to the sync signal can be controlled by the "Phase" knob, and the amplitude of the wave is controlled by the "Height" knob.
+The amplitude of each waveform is quantized to a V/oct standard, with a range of 5 octaves.
+The module features one normal output and an inverted output that subtracts the waveform from 5V.

 Hardware:
 	I developed this project on an STM32L432KC NUCLEO dev board, but the code should work on any STM32L4xxxx chip.
+If I get bored sometime I may try to make it work on an Arduino.

 Software:
 	The project is coded completely in bare-metal C, utilizing direct register manipulation rather than